Reading-Borough-Council/GoSearch/README.md

 Builds search trie/tree of each word in data with the article id and sentence and article position.
 First strips all tags/html/colourcodes

+Use stemming on all terms to allow for i.e (search, searches, searching)

 Then returns url for result and highlights search text of article.

 ## Config